lumenlearning/IMathAS/README.md

 	- `composer start` will start a local server for you.
 - PHP must have `xdebug` enabled.

+Important: After all the above requirements are met, you must still follow all instructions listed under `Installation and setup` above.
+Specifically, you must have gone through `install.php` all the way through setting up the OHM db schema.

 ## MyOpenMath (core OHM)

 MOM currently uses PHPUnit for testing.
 To run those tests: